 Whether the actuary has verified that all options embedded in fixed income securities and equity-like features in any investments have been appropriately considered in the asset adequacy analysis.

 While most states do not require the New York 7 actuarial interest rate scenario tests, states do require other stochastic scenario tests for life insurers and many life insurers, even though not required, still run the New York 7 interest rate scenario tests.
 The New York 7 interest rate scenario test which is an immediate decrease of 3% and then level would highlight the impact of prolonged low interest rates given the current interest rate environment.
-Also, the stochastically generated interest rate scenarios will also likely contain an interest rate scenario that represents a prolonged low interest rate environment.
+Also, the stochastically generated interest rate scenarios will also likely contain an interest rate scenario that represents a prolonged low-interest rate environment.

 The Department actuary and analyst should understand each scenario in the insurer’s scenario testing and its limitations and assess the likelihood of each scenario in the current economic environment.
 For example, the New York 7 interest rate scenarios consist of the following scenarios: